joakim/tent-share/README.md

 #### Share _anything_, you say?

 A link can point to anywhere on the web.
 But let's think bigger than that.
 A `share` may reference any Tent post type, so it would only be limited by the post types that are and what they can do.
 Photos, songs, files.
-You could even think the [Internet of Things](https://www.youtube.com/watch?feature=player_embedded&v=yDYCf4ONh5M).
+You could even think of the [Internet of Things](https://www.youtube.com/watch?feature=player_embedded&v=yDYCf4ONh5M).
 You could share a book you just read (sharing its UUID instead of a link to Amazon), a physical location (referencing a `location` post instead of a Google Maps link), or the episode of a TV show you're watching (referencing its UUID from some standardized TV episode database).
 So yes, _anything_.

 This is not the same as creating e.g. a `location` post or a specialized app creating an `episode` post.
 You could (and possibly would) of course do that as well.
 But those posts would only be read by users and apps who have subscribed to those post types. `share` is what you'd use when you want to push something to someone else (or the whole world).